-A military peacekeeping operation is of little use if there is no political process and if people have no hope that their country will develop in future.
-Peace, security and development are not isolated spheres – one cannot be advanced without the other.
-That is why the German Government, under the auspices of the Federal Foreign Office, has drawn up an overall interministerial concept on dealing with international crises and armed conflicts: the guidelines on preventing crises, managing conflicts, building peace.
-Together with the 2016 white paper, it forms the new strategic framework and compass for our actions.
+Peace, security and development are not isolated spheres – one is not possible without the other.
+It was in this context that in 2017 the German Government, under the auspices of the Federal Foreign Office, drafted an overall interministerial concept on dealing with international crises and armed conflicts: the guidelines on preventing crises, resolving conflicts, building peace.
+Now in 2021, the Federal Government's implementation report takes stock for the first time.

 Guiding principles for peace policy

 Germany’s special responsibility for peace as a result of its history forms the foundation for the guiding principles for peace policy.
 Preventing wars and genocides, protecting minorities and human rights, are all part of Germany’s national ethos.
-What is more, there are hardly any crises nowadays which do not affect Germany at some point.
+What is more, there are hardly any crises nowadays where the effects are not felt by Germany at some point.
 Stabilising crisis-hit countries on a durable basis is therefore always in Germany’s interest.

 Priority for prevention and the primacy of politics

-The guidelines contain a clear commitment on the part of the German Government to always give priority to civilian instruments as well as our stated desire to prevent crises.
-For identifying and defusing conflicts before they flare up should be the focus of responsible foreign policy.
-Wherever possible, we place our faith in civilian instruments.
-Whether it be mediation, dealing with the past or humanitarian assistance, in most cases we can help in this way.
+The guidelines contain a clear commitment on the part of the Federal Government to always give priority to civilian instruments and to the goal of preventing crises.
+Identifying and defusing conflicts before they flare up should be the focus of responsible foreign policy.
+Whether it be mediation, dealing with the past or security sector reform, in most cases it is possible to help in this way.
 Combat missions remain the last resort for the German Government.

 Responsibility also means risk

-However, experience in Afghanistan and Iraq has also shown that crises take anything but a linear course.
+Experience in Afghanistan, Iraq and Mali has shown that crises take anything but a linear course.
 It is not a case of a nadir followed by an uninterrupted upward trend.
-Crisis geography is much more complicated than that.
-It is only possible to have a positive influence by accepting that there will be setbacks and that there are no guarantees of success.
+Crises are much more complex.
+It is only possible to exert a positive influence by accepting that there will be setbacks and that there are no guarantees of success.
 The guidelines therefore also call for more realism and a greater willingness to take risks.

 Crisis prevention at the Federal Foreign Office